Steven Spielberg: Personal life

 Spielberg met actress Amy Irving in 1976 when she auditioned for Close Encounters of the Third Kind.
 After meeting her, Spielberg told his co-producer Julia Phillips, "I met a real heartbreaker last night."
 Although she was too young for the role, she and Spielberg began dating and she eventually moved into what she described as his "bachelor funky" house.
 They broke up in 1979.
 In 1984, they renewed their romance and married in November 1985.
-Their son, Max, had been born on June 13 of that year.
-In 1989, the couple divorced; they agreed to live near each other to share custody of their son.
+A son had been born on June 13 of that year.
+In 1989, the couple divorced; they agreed to live near each other to share custody of the child.
 Their divorce settlement is one of the most expensive in history.

 Spielberg met actress Kate Capshaw when he cast her in Indiana Jones and the Temple of Doom in 1984.
 They married on October 12, 1991; Capshaw converted to Judaism before their marriage.
 Spielberg said he rediscovered "the honor of being a Jew" when they married.
 He said, "Kate is Protestant and she insisted on converting to Judaism.
-She spent a year studying, did the "mikveh", the whole thing.
+She spent a year studying, did the mikveh, the whole thing.
 She chose to do a full conversion before we were married in 1991, and she married me after becoming a Jew.
 I think that, more than anything else, brought me back to Judaism."
 He credits her for the family's level of observance; "This shiksa goddess has made me a better Jew than my own parents", he said.
-He and his family live in Pacific Palisades, California and East Hampton, New York.
+Capshaw was commissioned by the National Portrait Gallery to paint a portrait of Spielberg.
+Her 2025 artwork, The Picture Maker, includes the portrait and a video projection displaying excerpts from films shot by Spielberg during his youth.

-He has five children with Capshaw: Sasha Rebecca Spielberg (born May 14, 1990), Sawyer Avery Spielberg (born March 10, 1992), and Destry Allyn Spielberg (born December 1, 1996), and two adopted children: Theo Spielberg (born August 21, 1988), and Mikaela George (born February 28, 1996).
+He has five children with Capshaw: Sasha Rebecca Spielberg (born May 14, 1990), Sawyer Avery Spielberg (born March 10, 1992), and Destry Allyn Spielberg (born December 1, 1996), and two adopted children.
 He also has a stepdaughter, Jessica Capshaw (born August 9, 1976).
+He and his family live in Pacific Palisades, California and East Hampton, New York.
 He is the godfather of Drew Barrymore and Gwyneth Paltrow.

 Spielberg was diagnosed with dyslexia at age 60.
 In 2022, at age 75, Spielberg was diagnosed with COVID-19 but recovered.

 In 2013, Spielberg purchased the 282 ft mega-yacht The Seven Seas for US$182 million.
 During his ownership it was also available for charter at US$1.2 million per month, making it one of the most expensive charters on the market at the time.
-In 2021 The Canadian steel mogul Barry Zekelman bought it for US$150 million and rechristened the ship Man of Steel.
+In 2021, the Canadian steel mogul Barry Zekelman bought it for US$150 million and rechristened the ship Man of Steel.
 Thereafter, Spielberg ordered a new 358 ft Seven Seas.

 In December 2022, Spielberg was a guest on Desert Island Discs for BBC Radio 4, choosing for his luxury item an H-8 Bolex Camera.